condac/hpdf1_lexan/README.md

 ## Material

 All parts are designed to be printed in 100% infill.
 Use 2mm Perimiters and 0.15-0.2mm layer height as a start.
+Total material used is about 260g.

 You can print every part in PLA and it will work suprisingly well.
 If you are printing this for the first time I recommend you print it in PLA or what ever your printer can handle best at first, and when something break you can print it in nylon.